derekprior/dotfiles/README.md

 - `vim` - As the kids would say, I'm mid at Vim.
 Everyone else seems to be using Code, especially at GitHub.
 I've tried to assimilate but I can't make it stick.
+- `tmux` - In some universe, I use arch with i3, but in this Universe I'm on a mac and I approximate this in my development with tmux and vim-tmux-navigator.
 - `fzf` - Interactive fuzzy finding that I primarily use via Vim but am trying to use more in other contexts as well.
 - `ripgrep` - Fast searching.
 Still the fastest?
 I don't know.
 I haven't kept up